SSBarik/ssbarik/README.md

 _Thanks for stopping by._

-A secular_developer in the making...
+Acclimatizing to the nuances of software craftsmanship.

 Creative team player learning to leverage my leadership qualities & technical competencies to develop solutions that matter.
-Trying to inculcate strong learning & work ethics to achieve Simplicity (aka "the ultimate sophistication").
+Trying to inculcate strong learning & work ethics.

 To connect with me,